nairadithya/website/src/content/blog/cold-calling.md

 > After talking to several people in my friend circle, I’ve come to realize its value - if not for content or socializing, it’s still the one place where I can find everyone in my life - past, present or future.
 People you meet in college can greatly affect your life, and I don’t want to lose contact with everyone I’m not directly friends with simply because I didn’t add them on Instagram.
 It’s a universal way of keeping a line of communication open. tl;dr - preemptive networking.

-It's a great directory for the people on the periphery of your own life.
+It's a great directory for the people in the periphery of your own life.

 WhatsApp can only go so far.
 An Instagram account is so convenient to share.
 I can search someone and find them, it's so easy.